Cosys-Lab/Cosys-AirSim/docs/echo.md

 Parameter                 | Description
 --------------------------| ------------
-NumberOfTraces            | Amount of traces (rays) being cast AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB) AttenuationLimit          | Attenuation at which the signal is considered dissipated (dB)
+NumberOfTraces            | Amount of traces (rays) being cast SensorOpeningAngle        | The angle for receiving signals on the sensor ReflectionOpeningAngle    | Opening angle of reflections AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB) AttenuationLimit          | Attenuation at which the signal is considered dissipated (dB)